ros2/design/articles/cross_compilation_build_tools_design.md

 to package a ROS workspace together with all its dependencies into a tarball.
-That could be used for cross-compiling a ROS 2 workspace by launching a Docker container for the target platform, building and bundling the workspace, and exporting the bundle, which can then be the deployed to the target hardware.
+That could be used for cross-compiling a ROS 2 workspace by launching a Docker container for the target platform, building and bundling the workspace, and exporting the bundle, which can then be deployed to the target hardware.
-The main drawback of this approach is that using the default ARM compiler in the Docker image significantly slows down the compilation, which might be a burden for day-to-day development.
+The main drawback of that approach is that using the default ARM compiler in the Docker image significantly slows down the compilation, which might be a burden for day-to-day development.
 By installing `qemu-user-static` in the present proposal, we are not only installing the QEMU binaries to simulate an